soldas/sassandgit/README.md

-# sassandgit
-SASS and GIT Traning Project
+# SASS and GIT Traning Project
+Using SCOUT to compile SASS.
+Pushing to Github with Windows PowerShell